-We have created a prototype for a wrist-worn device called the “Tingle” that can monitor and record body-focused repetitive behaviors (BFRBs) while also providing real-time (haptic) feedback (on the wrist) to the individual with BFRBs when they occur.
-The Tingle is the subject of U.S. Patent Application #15/816,706 filed January 26, 2018.
-Below is a photograph of Curt White working on an earlier version of the Tingle:
+We have created a prototype for a wrist-worn gesture recognition device that can monitor and record body-focused repetitive behaviors (BFRBs) while also providing real-time (haptic) feedback (on the wrist) to the individual with BFRBs when they occur.
+The technology is the subject of U.S. Patent Application #15/816,706 filed January 26, 2018.
+Below is a photograph of Curt White working on an earlier version of the device:

 BFRBs, symptoms of Obsessive Compulsive Disorder (OCD) and other conditions

 involving compulsions (e.g., Autism Spectrum Disorder) involve compulsively